home-assistant/home-assistant.io/source/_components/glances.markdown

 8. Add start in location to `"YOUR_PYTHON_LOCATION\Scripts"` (E.G. `"C:\Program Files (x86)\Python37-32\Scripts"`)
 9. Click finish.

 Within the Task Scheduler Library, open the newly created task and click the Settings tab, un-check the box for "Stop the task if it runs longer that:".
 Also check on the General tab that the task is set to "Run whether user is logged on or not".
+To test the task, right-click on the test and select "run".

 ## Configuration